-Due Wednesday February 17, 2021.
+Due Wednesday February 16, 2022.

 - You are encouraged to discuss the homework problems with other students.
 However, what you hand in should reflect your own understanding of the material.
 You are NOT allowed to copy solutions from other students or other sources.
-Also, please list at the end of the problem set the sources you consulted and people you worked with on this assignment. - Because you are also expected to complete the take-home midterm during the week of February 16-19, the long problem on completions of metric spaces advertised on HW1 and initially scheduled for this assignment is postponed to HW4.
-Don't hesitate to start working on it already if you have time to spare!
+Also, please list at the end of the problem set the sources you consulted and people you worked with on this assignment. - Because you are also expected to complete the take-home midterm during the week of February 14-18, this assignment is on the shorter side.
+But... the long problem on completions of metric spaces advertised on HW1 is due with HW4, so don't hesitate to start working on it already if you have time to spare!